-Arnone and Bowen developed the impact burial model in 1980.
-In its original form, it modeled the two-dimensional free-fall history of a right cylinder falling through three phases (air, water, sediment) and predicting the final depth of burial in the sediment.
+Arnone and Bowen (1980) developed the impact burial model in 1980.
+In its original form, it modeled the twodimensional free-fall history of a right cylinder falling through three phases (air, water, sediment) and predicting the final depth of burial in the sediment.
 While the concept was accurate, there were a number of problems with the initial model such as a failure to accurately predict terminal velocity in the water column, burial depth in very soft and hard sediments, and unrealistic predictions under some environmental conditions.
 Recognizing these problems, Satkowiak made a number of modifications to the basic model.
 These included:

-- Correcting the reference flow area used in the drag calculations - Correcting the calculation of added mass term - Including a term to calculate the drag due to the front nose of the cylinder - Allowing for non-blunt noses of mines - Including an option to input water temperature - Including the retarding forces in the sediment due to it's semi-solid nature - Redefining the method of determining the viscosity and density of the water/sediment mixture during the sediment/cavity regime.
+- Correcting the reference flow area used in the drag calculations - Correcting the calculation of added mass term - Including a term to calculate the drag due to the front nose of the cylinder - Allowing for non-blunt noses of mines - Including an option to input water temperature - Including the retarding forces in the sediment due to it's semi-solid nature

-While substantially improving the predictive capability of the model, further improvements were implemented by Hurst.
-These changes provided new methods for deriving the forces acting on the mine as it passes through the air-water interface and sediment.
+While substantially improving the predictive capability of the model, further improvement were implemented by Hurst.
+These changes provided new methods for deriving the forces acting on the mine as it passes through the air-water interface and water-sediment interface.
+The model is extremely user-friendly and allows the ability to input the mine dimensions as long as it is a standard cylinder or tapered mine.
+User input parameters are listed in Table 2.